 Segment Your Drip Sequences

 Like all things marketing, the more targeted you can be, the better off you are.
 Nurture sequences are no different.
-If your plan is to set up a one-size-fits-all nurture campaign for all of your incoming leads, the results will be average at best.
-And since these leads are coming to you at a cost, you want to make sure you are getting as much value as possible from your efforts.
+A one-size-fits-all approach won’t get you the results you are looking for and since these leads are coming to you at a cost, you want to make sure you are getting as much value as possible from your efforts.